-The camp hospital was known as "Zero Ward" because it was missed by the Japanese when they counted barracks.
+The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
 The sickest POWs were sent there to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
-There were two rolls of wooden platforms around the perimeter of the building.
-The sickest POWs were put on the lower platform which had holes cut into it so the they could relieve themselves.
+There were two rolls of wooden platforms around the perimeter of the building with the sickest POWs on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.
 It is known that William was admitted to the hospital on August 6, 1942, but no illness or date of discharge was recorded in the hospital records.

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.